 1) MEE audio M6 PRO Universal-Fit Noise-Isolating Musician’s In-Ear Monitors with Detachable Cables

 The M6 Pro in-ear monitors are perfect for off stage use, gym and on the street.
 They provide great sound with crystal clarity plus a tuned deep bass.
 The headset cable features a remote, volume control that can be used with tablets and smartphones, also a protective carrying case, 6 sets of silicone ear tips and an awesome mic for recording sounds.

-B) Best Wireless In-Ear Monitors With Bodypack and Receiver Systems
+B) Best Wireless In-Ear Monitor Systems with Bodypack and Receiver

 In-ear wireless monitors use almost the same exact system used by wireless microphone system.
 The only main big difference is that IEMs use the central unit as the transmitter.
 One of the greatest advantages of having wireless monitors over wired is the freedom of movement.
 With a wireless IEMs, one can have better monitoring and full control on a stage.
 Some of the high-end in-ear monitoring systems enable wearers to set their own mix preferences to balance their instrument sound / singing voices with the overall band sound.

 1) Shure P2TR215CL-H2 PSM 200 Hybrid In-ear Monitor & Bodypack SystemThe Shure in-ear monitor is one of the best systems that one can have; it’s comprised of a full body pack with a built-in limiter and amp that support both wired and wireless with input level control and frequency selection features.

 You can use the P2TR215CL Hybrid Bodypack Receiver for both wired or wireless in-ear monitor applications.
 In fact, it’s the first ever bodypack receiver in the recording industry that works for wired and wireless in-ear monitors.